-If you use your vehicle for business or certain other activities, like traveling for medical treatment or charitable work, you may be able to deduct your costs for tax purposes.
-But the IRS rules for doing so are strict.
+If you use your vehicle for business or certain other activities, like traveling for medical treatment or charitable work, you may be able to deduct your costs for tax purposes, but the Internal Revenue Service (IRS) rules for doing so are strict.
 Many changed when the Tax Cuts and Jobs Act (TCJA) went into effect in 2018.

-Learn the IRS rules for deducting your mileage on your tax return, plus how to choose a mileage method, what records you need, and how to claim the deduction at tax time.
+Learn the IRS rules for deducting your mileage on your tax return, including how to choose a mileage method, what records you need, and how to claim the deduction at tax time.

 What Is the Mileage Rate for 2021?